 Matt Black is a barrister practising out of Brisbane's Quay 11 Chambers.
 Matt provides timely and pragmatic advice and advocacy, with a focus on achieving lasting results for clients.
 He advises and appears for a range of private and government clients in both state and federal jurisdictions.

 Immediately before coming to the Bar, Matt was an in-house lawyer with the legal services branch of Centrelink.
 He was the manager of a team of legal officers, with primarily an administrative law and debt litigation practice.
-His previous experience includes legal research for their Honours Judge Kingham and Judge Koppenol (both formerly of the Land and Resources Tribunal).
+His previous experience includes legal research for their Honours Kingham P and Koppenol DCJ (both formerly of the Land and Resources Tribunal).

 Matt's other experience includes:

-- Matt is a member of the Bar Association of Queensland's Migration Law Committee.
+- Since 2017, Matt has been a member of the Bar Association of Queensland's Migration Law Committee.
 In 2015, he was part of the legal team which was awarded the Australian Lawyers Alliance Civil Justice Award for its pro bono work on a significant migration law case.

 - From 2010 to 2016, Matt held an appointment as an Official Visitor under the Corrective Services Act 2006 (Qld).
 In that role, he regularly attended correctional centres around South East Queensland to investigate prisoner complaints and review departmental decisions.
 Official Visitors form part of a statutory program of independent review that ensures administrative decisions made within correctional centres are fair and accountable.
 Official Visitors are also responsible for reviewing discrimination complaints, safety orders and maximum security orders.